Preterm birth: Progestogens

 Progestogens—often given in the form of vaginal progesterone or hydroxyprogesterone caproate—relax the uterine musculature, maintain cervical length, and possess anti-inflammatory properties; all of which invoke physiological and anatomical changes considered to be beneficial in reducing preterm birth.
 Two meta-analyses demonstrated a reduction in the risk of preterm birth in women with recurrent preterm birth by 40–55%.

 Progestogen supplementation also reduces the frequency of preterm birth in pregnancies where there is a short cervix.
-A short cervix is one that is less than 25mm, as detected during a transvaginal cervical length assessment in the midtrimester.
+A short cervix is less than 25mm, as detected during a transvaginal cervical length assessment in the midtrimester.
 However, progestogens are not effective in all populations, as a study involving twin gestations failed to see any benefit.
 Despite extensive research related to progestogen effectiveness, uncertainties remain concerning types of progesterone and routes of administration.

 Cervical cerclage

 In preparation for childbirth, the woman's cervix shortens.
 Preterm cervical shortening is linked to preterm birth and can be detected by ultrasonography.
 Cervical cerclage is a surgical intervention that places a suture around the cervix to prevent its shortening and widening.
-Numerous studies have been performed to assess the value of cervical cerclage and the procedure appears helpful primarily for women with a short cervix and a history of preterm birth.
+Numerous studies have been performed to assess the value of cervical cerclage, and the procedure appears helpful primarily for women with a short cervix and a history of preterm birth.
 Instead of a prophylactic cerclage, women at risk can be monitored during pregnancy by sonography, and when shortening of the cervix is observed, the cerclage can be performed.